3hargav/Handwritten_Notes/README.md

-# electrical-notes-
+# Handwritten_Notes
-The complete electrical notes for 3rd semester students.
+Handwritten_Notes for some of the courses that I have taken.